 - Air Madagascar is the national airline of Madagascar.
 It flies to five domestic destinations from Antananarivo.
-It also connects passengers to the Seychelles, Grand Comore, Mayotte, Reunion and Mauritius, as well as destinations in France and China.
+It also connects passengers to Seychelles, Grand Comore, Mayotte, Reunion, and Mauritius, as well as destinations in France and China.

 - Mauritania Airlines International is the flag carrier for Mauritania.
 It serves 10 destinations across West and North Africa.

 - Air Mauritius has an extensive domestic and international network with flights to many destinations in Europe, Asia, and Australia.